Maeve

 What does the name Maeve mean?

-Maeve is a Irish name meaning "She Who Intoxicates."
-Maeve is a fierce Irish name meaning "she who intoxicates" or "she who rules."
-Queen Maeve of Connacht was a warrior queen who answered to no one.
+Maeve is a Irish name meaning "Intoxicating."
+Maeve is a Gaelic name that captures the essence of charm and allure, meaning 'intoxicating'.
+One notable figure bearing this name is Queen Maeve of Connacht, a legendary warrior queen in Irish mythology, known for her fierce spirit and pivotal role in the epic tale 'Táin Bó Cúailnge'.
 It's a beautiful choice for parents who value irish heritage and meaningful names.

 Is Maeve a popular baby name?